Architecture Drift Detection: Keep Your Code Aligned with Design

 Cheap.
 Run it on every push without cost concerns.
 A hundred computations a day is fine.

 Actionable.
-The breakdown shows exactly which elements drifted, so you know what to fix.
+The breakdown names which elements drifted, so you know what to fix.

 Automate Drift Detection in CI

-The single most effective prevention mechanism is a CI gate that fails when drift exceeds a threshold:
+The mechanism with the most teeth is a CI gate that fails when drift exceeds a threshold, because it is the only one that stops a merge:

 on: